koskath/arete2/course_content/SC/md_files/Lecture10/lecture_10_slide_4_typical-characteristics.md

-# Typical Characteristics

-of the Different Transport Modes
+# Typical Characteristics of the Different Transport Modes
-4
-Source: Jonsson 2008